trifonova-n/mask-rcnn-pytorch/README.md

 #### 3. pooling:

-Pooling for fixed dimensional representation, like RoIAlign and some variants.
+Pooling for fixed dimensional representation(e.g. 14x14 pixels), like RoIAlign and some variants.

 #### 4. heads:
 Predict heads include classification head, bounding box head, mask head and their variants.